Genius Bonus: North has a Russian accent. St. Nicholas is the patron saint of Moscow and is widely venerated in Russia.

 Those were nightmares, not fearlings, so I'm not sure what your point is.
 They're not going to devour his soul, not that he even has one if the fearlings ate it.

 A bit of Fridge Logic as well.
 The Guardian's plan from the very begining was to kidnap Jack and initiate him at the North Pole.
 Right then and there!
 That sounds perfectly fine until Pitch tells us if enough kids stop believing "all their palace and powers go away and little by little, so do they."
-Keeping in mind by this point Jack still has a grand total of ZERO believers, so if he agreed to become a Guardian from the get go he would either a) fade out of existance, or b) drained of his powers.
-Either outcome, the Guardians would have essentially handed the world to Pitch on a silver plater.
+Keeping in mind by this point Jack still has a grand total of ZERO believers, so if he agreed to become a Guardian from the get go he would either a) fade out of existence, or b) drained of his powers.
+Either outcome, the Guardians would have essentially handed the world to Pitch on a silver platter.

 Presumably there's a grace period, or the Man in the Moon would sustain him for a while, or something like that.
 Otherwise, there could never be any Guardians at all.
 After all, nobody believed in "Santa Claus" before North was chosen.